readbeyond/aeneas/README.rst

 3. ``espeak`` executable available in your ``$PATH``
 4. Python 2.7.x or 3.4.x or later
 5. Python modules ``BeautifulSoup4``, ``lxml``, and ``numpy``
-6. (Optional, but strongly recommended) Python C headers to compile the Python C extensions
+6. (Optional, strongly recommended) Python C headers to compile the Python C extensions
+7. (Optional, strongly recommended if you plan to use the CLI tools) A shell supporting UTF-8
-7. (Optional, required only for downloading audio from YouTube) Python module ``pafy``
+8. (Optional, only required if you plan to download audio from YouTube) Python module ``pafy``

 Depending on the format(s) of audio files you work with, you might need to install additional audio codecs for ``ffmpeg``.
 Similarly, you might